scala/docs.scala-lang/_overviews/scala3-book/types-union.md

 ```

 ### Alternative to Union Types
-As shown, union types can be used to represent alternatives of several different types, without requiring those types to be part of a custom-crafted class hierarchy or requireing explicit wrapping.
+As shown, union types can be used to represent alternatives of several different types, without requiring those types to be part of a custom-crafted class hierarchy, or requiring explicit wrapping.

-#### Preplanning the Class Hierarchy
+#### Pre-planning the Class Hierarchy
-Other languages would require pre-planning of the class hierarchy like the following example illustrates:
+Other languages would require pre-planning of the class hierarchy, like the following example illustrates:

 ```scala
 trait UsernameOrPassword